 Echeveria chihuahuaensis Poelln.

-Echeveria chihuahuaensis is another beautiful glaucous Echeveria that is like a smaller version of the related Echeveria colorata.
-It forms a tighter and shorter rosette, up to 4 inches (10 cm) in diameter, with its smaller more scalloped leaves that come to a more pronounced tip.
+Echeveria chihuahuaensis is a beautiful succulent that looks like a smaller version of the related Echeveria colorata.
+It forms a tighter and shorter rosette with smaller, more scalloped leaves that come to a more pronounced tip.
+Rosette grows up to 4 inches (10 cm) in diameter.
 There are a few forms with varying degrees of pinkish edging to the bluish-gray leaves.
-The pinkish, lightly-branched flower stalks may reach up to 10 inches (25 cm) above the rosette to display the coral-pink flowers with a yellow interior.
-Some clones are offsetting freely, others do not produce offsets.
+Some clones are offsetting freely, and others do not produce offsets.
+Flowers are coral-pink with a yellow interior and appear on pinkish, lightly-branched stalks that may reach up to 10 inches (25 cm) above the rosette.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.